START HERE → The Intelligent Graph is the bridgework. The movement it serves is The Collaboration Paradigm — read that first.

 03Act

 Hitting a relationship can do something, not just return a row.
-The graph stops being a place you store knowledge and becomes one that runs.
+The graph stops being a place you store knowledge and becomes one that executes.

 Provenance is a property, not a supernode.
 Every step is reversible by construction.
 We attach to your graph; we never restructure it.